I have been to Oakleigh a dozen or more times but it was always en route to Chadstone. And hence I missed the culinary experience known as Eaton Mall.

 You have to visit Eaton Mall during the evenings, when the entire precinct comes alive with the bustle of food lovers.
 Restaurants and cafes line both sides of the street and picking one can be quite a feat.
 For us, it had to be Vanilla Cakes and Lounge though trust me, there are many more places where you can find amazing food.

-The food at Eaton Mall is primarily Meditteranean/European with Greek cuisine taking the lead.
-It is also a very good spot to pick up amazing cakes and bakes with Nikos and Vanilla ruling the roost.
+The food at Vanilla is primarily Mediterranean/European with Greek cuisine taking the lead.
+It is also a very good spot to pick up amazing cakes, baked treats and traditional Greek sweets.

 There’s always a huge crowd dining here so make sure you arrive with enough time to spare.
 Vanilla has three seating areas – al fresco dining, the lounge and Vanilla upstairs.
 Take your pick!